Extended Content Labels

 Extended content labels (ECLs) can help companies meet regulatory requirements, offer information in other languages or provide value-enhancing coupons

 Brands that want to - or have to - include large amounts of information on their labels have creative options that can give them more space to work with.
-ECLs provide extra surfaces to work with, folding out of a product or tearing away.
+ECLs provide extra surfaces to work with, wrapping around a product or tearing away.
 That extended space has multiple uses, and the ideal format will likely depend upon the industry in question.
 Some brands will use the extra surface for warnings, usage directions, ingredient lists or other text designed to comply with regulations.
 Others will opt to translate this information into multiple languages.
 Still others opt to create ECLs that tear away at the cash register, giving consumers access to instant savings on coupons.

 Extended labels help companies overcome the tension between branding and regulatory compliance.
-Extended content booklet labels can have colorful and eye-catching branding on its surface, with essential ingredient information and directions under the label.
+Extended content labels can have colorful and eye-catching branding on its surface, with essential ingredient information and directions under the label.
 Since the space under the label is a large, new canvas for designers to work with, companies don't have to limit themselves to just information that is needed for compliance purposes.
 Recipe suggestions, miniature catalogs and more can all go underneath labels.

-Coupon or Hinge Style
+Extended Content Coupon or Hinge Style

 Sometimes, an extra deal can act as a great incentive to buy a product.
 Coupon-style ECLs are perfect in situations such as these.
 Buyers can pull off these coupons at the register and redeem the deal immediately, unlocking savings on that item or an additional purchase.
 The coupon doesn't have to take up space on the exterior surface of the label.
 A small panel on the front of the product can tell shoppers to peel the label back for added value, creating an incentive to buy that particular brand.